ken-ouyang/papers-summary/neural-net/Perceptual_Losses_for_Style_Transfer_and_Super_Resolution.md

   * Two basic components: image transformation network and loss network
   * Image transformation networks： follow the architectural guidelines of DCGAN
     * For style transfer: A convolutional layer with stride 1, Two convolutional layer with stride 2, Five residual blocks, Two convolutional layers with stride 1/2.
-More details can be found in the [supplimentary matirials](http://cs.stanford.edu/people/jcjohns/papers/eccv16/JohnsonECCV16Supplementary.pdf)
+More details can be found in the [supplementary matirials](http://cs.stanford.edu/people/jcjohns/papers/eccv16/JohnsonECCV16Supplementary.pdf)
     * Why using stride 2 to resize the image:  fast computing and larger respective field size
   * Loss Network
     * A pre-trained VGG-16 network on imageNet dataset.